-This prospectus also relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the "Selling Securityholders") of (i) up to 107,495,199 shares of Class A common stock, including up to 10,693,624 shares of Class A common stock issuable as Earnout Shares (as defined herein) and 1,444,962 shares of Class A common stock issuable upon the exercise of 1,444,962 options to purchase shares of Class A common stock (the "Class A Option Shares") and (i) 3,821,667 Private Placement Warrants.
-The shares of Class A common stock being registered include 21,348,205 shares issuable upon conversion of: (i) 16,130,300 shares of our Class B common stock, par value \$0.0001 per share (the "Class B common stock" and, together with the Class A common stock, our "common stock"), issued to Andrew S. Pascal, our Chairman of the Board and Chief Executive Officer, (ii) 3,026,112 shares of Class B common stock issuable as Earnout Shares of Class B common stock (the "Class B Option Shares").
-We will not receive any proceeds from the sale of shares of common stock or Private Placement Warrants by the Selling Securityholders purchase shares of Class A option Shares").
-We will not receive any proceeds from the sale of shares of common stock or Private Placement Warrants by the Selling Securityholders purchase shares of common stock or Private Placement Warrants by the Selling Securityholders purchase shares of common stock or Private Placement Warrants by the Selling Securityholders purchase shares of common stock or Private Placement Warrants by the Selling Securityholders purchase shares of security Placement to this prospectus.
+This prospectus also relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the "Selling Securityholders") of (i) up to 107,495,199 shares of Class A common stock, including up to 10,693,624 shares of Class A common stock issuable as Earnout Shares (as defined herein) and 1,444,962 shares of Class A common stock issuable upon the exercise of 1,444,962 options to purchase shares of Class A common stock (the "Class A Option Shares") and (ii) 3,821,667 Private Placement Warrants.
+The shares of Class A common stock being registered include 21,348,205 shares issuable upon conversion of: (i) 16,130,300 shares of our Class B common stock, par value \$0.0001 per share (the "Class B common stock" and, together with the Class A common stock, our "common stock"), issued to Andrew S. Pascal, our Chairman of the Board and Chief Executive Officer, (ii) 3,026,112 shares of Class B common stock issuable as Earnout Shares and (iii) 2,191,793 shares of Class B common stock issuable upon the exercise of 2,191,793 options to purchase shares of Class B common stock (the "Class B Option Shares"), and together with the Class A Option Shares, the "Option Shares").
+We will not receive any proceeds from the sale of shares of common stock or Private Placement Warrants by the Selling Securityholders pursuant to this prospectus.